Please wait

 Ingrid Boinet | 12/20/24, 10:21 AM

-Oysters, scallops, langoustines, lobsters and langoustes...
-Seafood is often the guest of honor at Christmas dinner.
-While this culinary tradition may be explained by seasonality, it's not the only reason.
-Already appreciated in ancient Greece, mollusks have only recently found their place on our festive tables.
-Nadine Crétin, an anthropologist specializing in religious festivals, and Loïc Bienassis, a historian of food and culinary heritage at the University of Tours, explain.
+Oysters, scallops, langoustines, lobsters, langoustes...
+Seafood is a staple on Christmas tables.
+Although this culinary tradition is partly explained by seasonality, there are other historical and cultural reasons for it.
+Already prized in ancient Greece, mollusks have only recently really conquered our festive meals.
+Find out what Nadine Crétin, an anthropologist specializing in religious festivals, and Loïc Bienassis, a historian of food and culinary heritage at Tours University, have to say.

 As we all know, oysters have their seasons.
 For example, did you know that it's best to avoid eating them during the breeding season (May to August)?
 On the other hand, it's in winter that their taste and texture are at their best, giving them a place of choice on our Christmas tables, but that's not the only reason for their success.